cjnankervis/Re-Climate/README.md

 Over the past 5 years WeatherLogistics' seasonal forecast codebase has been verified by the [Science & Technology Facilities Council](https://www.ukri.org/news-and-events/responding-to-climate-change/predicting-and-managing-climate-risks/flexible-and-scalable-solutions-for-climate-smart-forecasting/) and its results validated internally and by [data specialists at Agrimetrics](https://agrimetrics.co.uk/2020/06/03/seasonal-climate-forecasts-for-agriculture/).
 Weather Logistics also helped initiate and sponsor [Yield21 ‘Predict Our Harvest’](https://www.agritechcentres.com/news/uks-2021-wheat-yield-predicted-to-surpass-defra-estimate) and is also a [UKRI/ NERC project partner for Seasonal Weather Prediction](https://gtr.ukri.org/project/C31D56B3-9A23-4AD9-BD85-752248E3D09F).

+## Requesting API Access

+To get started, an API authentication key and user credentials are required to make requests.
+Please contact the [product owner](mailto:accounts@weatherlogistics.com).
+To make single requests the [API-Request.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request.py) script should be used, and for multiple requests please see [API-Request-Multithreading.py](https://github.com/cjnankervis/Re-Climate/blob/main/API-Request-Multithreading.py).
+These API request scripts will provide access to four main data streams, with the scripts also supplied for post-processing into daily statistics using "Daily Ensembles" data.

 ## Re-Climate® Product

 [<img src="https://seasonalforecasts.earth/wp-content/uploads/2022/11/Re-Climate_API-video.png" width="50%">](https://youtu.be/GkMn4gPZjts "Seasonal climate forecasts Re-Climate API YouTube Marketing Video")